-Steps 3 - 6
+Steps 3-6

-Consult the online help system for further information.
+Consult the help system in the right pane for further information.

 14. Control and Status Registers

 The Control and Status Registers are disabled by default, but can be enabled using ACM (see "Control/ Status Word" on page 29).
 These registers form an interface for exchanging status information between the sub-network and the fieldbus control system.